mrded/nvim-lsp-notify/README.md

 }
 ```

-You can also pass `notify` function, for example from [nvim-notify](https://github.com/rcarriga/nvim-notify):
+You can pass `notify` function, for example from [nvim-notify](https://github.com/rcarriga/nvim-notify):
 ```lua
 use {
   'mrded/nvim-lsp-notify',